Cable89/TFE4171/README.md

 by
 Eivind Gamst and Øystein Smith

+The task given in the subject TFE4171 Digital Design 2 at NTNU is described in Project_description.pdf

 ###The files added in the term project are:
 * **/trunk/code/top/tb/hdlc_packet.sv**           - Test bench data class
 * **/trunk/code/top/tb/hdlc_tb.sv**               - Test bench